 Making the study of foreign languages as accessible and inclusive as possible is one of the challenges facing schools today.
-How can teachers develop language learning pathways for students with learning disabilities?
+This blog post therefore looks at how language teachers can develop language learning pathways for students with learning disabilities using educational technology.

 Identifying learning disabilities